bxparks/AceTime/USER_GUIDE.md

 ```

 The advantage of `ExtendedZoneSpecifier` over `BasicZoneSpecifier` is that
-`ExtendedZoneSpecifier` supports all (actual geographical) time zones in the TZ
+`ExtendedZoneSpecifier` supports all time zones in the TZ Database.
+The cost is
-Database.
-The cost is that it consumes 5 times more memory and is slower.
+that it consumes 5 times more memory and is a bit slower.
 If
 `BasicZoneSpecifier` supports the zone that you want using the zone files in the
 `zonedb::` namespace, you should normally use that instead of
 `ExtendedZoneSpecifier`.
-The one other advatnage of `ExtendedZoneSpecifier`
+The one other advatnage of `ExtendedZoneSpecifier` over
-over `BasicZoneSpecifier` is that `ExtendedZoneSpecifier::forComponents()`
+`BasicZoneSpecifier` is that `ExtendedZoneSpecifier::forComponents()` is more
-is more accurate than `BasicZoneSpecifier::forComponents()` because the
+accurate than `BasicZoneSpecifier::forComponents()` because the `zonedbx::` data
-`zonedbx::` data files contain transition information which are missing in the
+files contain transition information which are missing in the `zonedb::` data
-`zonedb::` data files due to space constraints.
+files due to space constraints.

+### TZ Database Version

+The IANA TZ Database is updated continually.
+As of this writing, the latest
+stable version is 2019a.
+When a new version of the database is released, it is
+relatively easy to regenerate the `zonedb/` and 'zonedbx/` zoneinfo files.
+However, it is likely that I would delay the release of a new version until the
+corresponding `pytz` package is updated to the latest TZ database version, so
+that the validation test suites pass (See Testing section below).
+Otherwise, I
+don't have a way to verify that the AceTime library with the new TZ Database
+version is correctly functioning.

 ### ZonedDateTime